January 13-18, 2014

-What is the program like?
+What was the program like?

-Classes will include ensembles exploring different styles within the Latin music genre; introductions to core subjects essential to every musician, including harmony, ear training, rhythm section studies, and performance skills; introductions to composition, recording, editing, mixing, and mastering; and analysis of Spanish lyrics and what makes a song a masterpiece in this language.
+Classes included ensembles exploring different styles within the Latin music genre; introductions to core subjects essential to every musician, including harmony, ear training, rhythm section studies, and performance skills; introductions to composition, recording, editing, mixing, and mastering; and analysis of Spanish lyrics and what makes a song a masterpiece in this language.

-Where will this program take place?
+Where did the program take place?

-Tecnológico de Monterrey, Ciudad de Mexico Campus
+Tecnológico de Monterrey, Ciudad de Mexico campus

-Who are the instructors?
+Who were the instructors?

-What’s the schedule?
+What was the schedule?

-Where will I eat and sleep?
+Where did students eat and sleep?

 Is it for me?
 Am I eligible?